COVID-19 EMPLOYEE RESOURCES

 - Members with 25% of their current prescription remaining should refill or renew their medication at retail pharmacies, consistent with CDC’s recommendation

 The following is a message from Dr. Thomas Schenk, Senior Vice President, Chief Medical Officer, BlueCross BlueShield of Western New York, explaining why we are taking these measures:

 “We all have a shared responsibility to keep our community healthy, and we want our employer groups and our members to know that we’re here for them.
 Our focus now is on slowing the spread of this illness and making sure that if a person does become seriously ill, they are able to access the care that they need in a timely way.”

-- $0 cost-share / waived deductible for Doctor on Demand telemedicine visits
+- You pay the same for Doctor on Demand telemedicine visits

 The Buffalo City School District is pleased to offer all employees and their families access to an Employee Assistance Program (EAP) through ComPSych Guidance Resources.
 They have many services available that provide support, resources and information for personal and work-life issues.

 There is no cost to employees or their families and all information is confidential.
 No personally identifiable information is sent to the District.
 This support is designed to assist employees and their families in resolving issues such as:

 - Financial &/or Legal

 - Family issues